Silicon-vacancy color centers in phosphorus-doped diamond

 Executive Summary

-- Core Achievement: First observation of single-photon emission (SPE) from SiV centers in P-doped diamond, confirmed by an anti-bunching measurement (g2(0) = 0.3).
+- First Observation of SPE in P-Doped Diamond: Achieved single-photon emission from SiV centers in P-doped SCD, confirmed by photon anti-bunching with a $g^{2}(0)$ value of 0.3.

-- Integration Advantage: Utilizing n-type diamond allows for simpler device architectures, such as Schottky diodes, for electrical excitation, avoiding the complexity of p-i-n junctions.
+- Simplified Electrical Integration: The use of n-type diamond allows for simpler electrical excitation schemes, such as Schottky diodes, eliminating the need for complex p-i-n junctions.

 Technical Specifications